eddiehoyle/eddiehoyle.github.io/_posts/2019-07-17-screenspace-release-0.1.0.md

 **Note:** Layouts built prior to this release may display differently due to the geometry and pivot changes.
 A few offset and size attribute tweaks should restore order.

-Found a bug, or have any questions?
+Found a bug or have any questions?
 Feel free to pop in an issue on [Github](https://github.com/eddiehoyle/screenspace/issues).